pdd23001/xyz-abc/README.md

-# AI Algo Metric
+# AlgoBrawl

 **Benchmarking should not be a bottleneck of innovation.**

-benchwarmer.ai automates the painful workflow of algorithm benchmarking.
+AlgoBrawl automates the painful workflow of algorithm benchmarking.
 Upload your algorithm and the research papers you want to compete against — a multi-agent orchestration framework extracts algorithms from the papers, generates runnable implementations, executes everything in parallel cloud sandboxes, and produces publication-ready comparison charts.
 What used to take days now takes minutes.

 ![Python 3.10+](https://img.shields.io/badge/python-3.10%2B-blue)
 ![React](https://img.shields.io/badge/react-19-61DAFB)